QuantEcon/lecture-python.myst/lectures/newton_method.md

 We use the `jax.jacobian()` function to auto-differentiate and calculate the jacobian.

-With only slight modification, we can generalize our previous attempt to multi-dimensional problem
+With only slight modification, we can generalize our previous attempt to multi-dimensional problems

 ```{code-cell} python3
 def newton(f, x_0, tol=1e-5, maxIter=10):